Annika Sörenstam: Golf course design

-Sörenstam has undertaken a number of golf course design projects.
+Since 2003, Sörenstam has also worked as a golf course architect, undertaken a number of course design projects.
 Her first, the Annika Course, was completed at Mission Hills Golf Club in Shenzhen, China, in 2003; the second was officially launched in January 2006 and opened in 2008 at Euphoria Golf Estate & Hydro in South Africa.
-She recently announced a new project at Mines Golf City, near Kuala Lumpur, Malaysia.
+In 2008 she also announced a new project at Mines Golf City, near Kuala Lumpur, Malaysia.
 Projects closer to home include a redesign of the Patriots Point Links Course near Charleston, South Carolina and a course at Red Mountain Resort, British Columbia.

-She and Jack Nicklaus lost out on their bid to build the Olympic golf course in Rio to Gil Hanse and his consultant Amy Alcott.
-In 2010, a golf course at Golden Bay Resort was opened in South Korea.
-She designed this golf course, and Hanhwa Hotels & Resorts Corporation developed.
+She and Jack Nicklaus lost out on a bid to build the Olympic golf course in Rio to Gil Hanse and his consultant Amy Alcott.
+In 2010, a golf course she designed was opened in South Korea at Golden Bay Resort.
 This was the first project for her after-retirement golf course design.

-In an interview with CNN in October 2017, Sörenstam spoke about the difficulties of being a woman in the golf course design industry, saying that a common stereotype is that courses she designs will be 'short and easy'.
+In an interview with CNN in October 2017, Sörenstam spoke about the difficulties of being a woman in the golf course design industry, saying that a common stereotype is that courses she designs will be "short and easy".

 The ANNIKA Academy

 The ANNIKA Academy at Ginn Reunion Resort in Reunion, Florida began construction in 2006 and opened in April 2007 with Sörenstam's longtime coach Henri Reis serving as head instructor, her sister Charlotta an instructor and club fitter, her personal trainer Kai Fusser focusing on overall fitness training, and with Sörenstam available for coaching on certain golfing packages.
 The opening ceremony included a Make-A-Wish Foundation golf clinic conducted by Sörenstam who is a United States ambassador for the Make-A-Wish Foundation and it also hosted clinics for junior golfers during The Annika Invitational, an American Junior Golf Association invitation-only event featuring the top 60 girls from around the world hosted by The ANNIKA Foundation.

-The Annika Academy closed on 31 May 2016.
+The Annika Academy closed in May 2016.

 Other business ventures

 Other branches of the ANNIKA business include a clothing line with Cutter & Buck, a limited label wine produced in partnership with Wente Vineyards, and a signature fragrance developed by SA Fragrances.
 Sörenstam also hosted the Ginn Tribute Hosted by Annika, an event on the LPGA Tour in 2007 and 2008, and the Scandinavian TPC hosted by Annika on the Ladies European Tour during its last four years from 2005 through 2008.
 She won the latter tournament in 2005 and 2006.
-Both tournaments had their last event in 2008.

 One of Sörenstam's hobbies is cooking.
 She has participated in cooking demonstrations during LPGA tournaments and has talked about enrolling in cooking school.
 Before the 2003 season Sörenstam took the opportunity to improve her culinary skills by working eight-hour shifts in the kitchens of the Lake Nona Country Club.
 Sörenstam has had a serious interest in investments, real estate and the stock market since she earned her first LPGA check and in August 2006 was invited to ring the closing bell at the New York Stock Exchange.